 OKLAHOMA CITY – A federal appeals court has upheld a stay on an Oklahoma constitutional amendment that would ban state courts from considering international or Islamic law.

-Muneer Awad, the executive director of the Council on American-Islamic Relations in Oklahoma, sued to block the law from taking effect, arguing that the Save Our State Amendment violated his First Amendment rights.
+Muneer Awad, the executive director of the Council on American-Islamic Relations in Oklahoma, sued to block the amendment that was approved by 70 percent of Oklahoma voters in November 2010.
+Awad argued that the Save Our State Amendment violated his First Amendment rights.